 And so we’ve been certified now I guess for 18 years.
 And it’s largely because we market outside of our local region.
 We feel compelled to make it work, even though we’ve had lots of hard years and especially the last few years with the droughts and the flooding and the hail and all the other things we get around here, we want to demonstrate that it can work.

 We are excited about all these young farmers that are coming on.
-And we want to we want to stay in and we want to mentor some of these people and share the seeds and share what skills and knowledge we can with some of these folks to help give them a leg up.
+And we want to stay in, and we want to mentor some of these people and share the seeds and share what skills and knowledge we can with some of these folks to help give them a leg up.

 And this also really motivates me on the professional side with the Farmers Union work and the co-operative development work to help strengthen and establish these alternative systems, so that people that want to do it can stay into it and get into it.
 So we’re going to stick with it.

-And then just this ongoing challenge of encouraging and facilitating the relationships on our piece of ground are just endlessly gratifying and we learn something every year.
+And then just this ongoing challenge of encouraging and facilitating the relationships on our piece of ground is just endlessly gratifying and we learn something every year.

 And we still try something every year.
 That keeps it fresh and exciting for us.